 - Free and low-cost adult and family courses are available online and in local community venues. - The Herefordshire and Worcestershire Wellbeing and Recovery College offers courses to give people the tools and skills they need on their wellbeing and recovery journey.

 Give:

-- The NHS, Here2Help, and our volunteer centres all provide opportunities to 'give' across the county. - Benefits include enhancing skills, improved wellbeing, opportunities to socialise, an significant range of societal benefits.
+The NHS, Here2Help, and our volunteer centres all provide opportunities to 'give' across the county.